-So, it wasn't until my third visit to Lake Como – in the year 2010 – that I finally managed to locate some paths and go walking!
+So, it wasn't until my third visit to Lake Como that I finally managed to locate some paths and go walking!
 We made our base at Menaggio, a quiet waterfront village superbly located halfway up the western shore.
 Quite frankly, as a base for a walking holiday Menaggio is pretty hard to beat.
 A bonus is the very helpful Tourist Office run by expert walkers brimming with enthusiasm for their beautiful area.
 The first day, on their suggestion, we set off on foot heading inland up tranquil Val Sanagra where high arched stone bridges cross the river and an old water-powered mill for forging iron nails has been converted into a rustic eatery for wayfarers.

 Further along we wandered through delightful hamlets such as Naggio.
 A very promising beginning.
 That was followed the next day by a local bus trip to the tiny belvedere village of Breglia and the superb climb to welcoming Rifugio Menaggio set on open grassland on the slopes of Monte Grona.